-This light will turn on briefly as a bulb check when the ignition switch is placed in ON/ RUN.
+This light will turn on briefly as a bulb check when the ignition switch is placed in ON/RUN.
 This light will also turn on while the engine is running if there is a problem with the Electronic Throttle Control (ETC) system.

-If the light comes on while the engine is running, safely bring the vehicle to a complete stop as soon as possible, place the shift lever in PARK, and cycle the ignition key.
+If the light comes on while the engine is running, safely bring the vehicle to a complete stop as soon as possible, place the shift lever in PARK, for manual transmission place the transmission in neutral, apply the parking brake, and cycle the ignition key.
 The light should turn off.
 If the light remains lit with the engine running, your vehicle will usually be drivable.
 However, see an authorized dealer for service as soon as possible.